Copilot

 Template: docker/sandbox-templates:copilot

-Preconfigured to trust the workspace directory and run without approval prompts.
+Preconfigured to trust the workspace directory.